Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Kiseleva L.S.
 “Project method in the activities of a preschool institution.”

 Shtanko I.V.
-"Project activity with children of senior preschool age", etc.
+“Project activities with children of senior preschool age”, etc.

-The main means of implementing design and research activities were projects, studies, special classes, during which they harmoniously combined various forms– circular conversations, classes, specialized games, experiments, reading, storytelling, theatrical performances, competitions and exhibitions.
-In the organization of the educational process, not only teachers of preschool educational institutions, but also parents were involved.
+The main means of implementing design and research activities were projects, research, and special classes, during which they harmoniously combined various forms– circular conversations, classes, specialized games, experiments, reading, storytelling, theatrical performances, competitions and exhibitions.
+Not only preschool teachers, but also parents were involved in the organization of the educational process.

 The results of the work were positive changes in the behavior of both adults and children.

-The peculiarity in design and research activities and adult-children's projects is that children, parents, and teachers take part in the project.
-The joint collection of materials on the topic of classes, games, competitions, presentations revealed the creative abilities of children, involved parents in the educational process, which naturally affected the results.
+The peculiarity of design and research activities and adult-children projects is that children, parents, and teachers take part in the project.
+The joint collection of materials on the topic, classes, games, competitions, presentations revealed the creative abilities of children, involved parents in the educational process, which naturally affected the results.

-Solving various cognitive and practical tasks together with adults and peers, children acquired the ability to doubt and think critically.
-Experienced at the same time positive emotions, surprise, joy from success, pride from the approval of adults - laid the first grains of self-confidence in children, prompted a new search for knowledge.
+By solving various cognitive and practical problems together with adults and peers, children acquired the ability to doubt and think critically.
+Experienced at the same time positive emotions, surprise, joy from success, pride from the approval of adults - laid the first grains of self-confidence in children and prompted them to a new search for knowledge.

-Collective experiences brought the children closer to each other and to adults, contributed to the improvement of the microclimate in the group.
-It can be noted that using the project-research technology in the upbringing and education of preschoolers, organized according to it, life in kindergarten made it possible to get to know the pupils better, to penetrate inner world child.
+Collective experiences brought children closer to each other and to adults, and contributed to improving the microclimate in the group.
+It can be noted that using design and research technology in the upbringing and training of preschool children, life activities in kindergarten organized according to it made it possible to get to know the pupils better, to penetrate into inner world child.

-Accumulating creative experience, children, with the support of adults, can later become authors of research, creative, game, practice-oriented projects.
+By accumulating creative experience, children, with the support of adults, can later become authors of research, creative, gaming, and practice-oriented projects.

-After the completion of work on projects, the level of mastering the material by children increased: high 43%, the average increased by only 5.4%, as the number of children with a high level of mastering the material increased, children with a low level of mastering the material were not identified.
-While doing research in the experimentation corner, the children have significantly expanded their knowledge of:
+After finishing work on the projects, the level of children’s mastery of the material increased: high 43%, average increased by only 5.4%, as the number of children with a high level of mastery of the material increased, children with a low level of mastery of the material were not identified.
+By doing research in the experimentation corner, children significantly expanded their knowledge:

 About materials;